 “I became anxious and afraid of working out after surgery,” he says.
 “It would take me an hour and 20 minutes just to walk half a mile because I was scared my heart would stop, and I would end up back in the hospital.”

 Mike wanted to get back the quality of life he had before surgery.
-Dr. Ostrander referred him to the Cardiac Rehabilitation Program at Sharp Memorial.
+His cardiologist referred him to the Cardiac Rehabilitation Program at Sharp Memorial.

 The program is recommended for patients with a history of chest pain and for those who’ve experienced angioplasty, heart attack, heart surgery or heart failure.
 Patients who participate in the program lower their risk of future cardiac events and can improve their stamina and strength, as well as increase their quality of life.